rbsHackathon/fxStreamClient/README.md

 ## Streaming RBS FX Rates for the Deloitte [GoneHacking](http://gonehacking.com) Hackathon

-The RBS team have provided example code to hook up to a streaming of FX rates from RBS via [`pusher.com`](http://pusher.com).
+We have provided example code to hook up to a stream of FX rates from RBS via [`pusher.com`](http://pusher.com).

 Clients available at present: